Available 24h

 Prestigious design from England combined with the highest quality materials creates the Comitti brand.

-In 1845, Italian precision instrument manufacturer Onorato Comitti traveled to England seeking new opportunities in a country enjoying unprecedented prosperity from the Industrial Revolution.
-In 1850, he opened his workshop alongside other specialists in Clerkenwell, London.
+In 1845, Italian manufacturer of precision instruments, Onorato Comitti, traveled to England seeking a new future in a country enjoying unprecedented prosperity from the Industrial Revolution.
+In 1850, he opened his workshops alongside other specialists in Clerkenwell, London.
 Dedicated to the pursuit of perfection and innovation, he quickly gained an unmatched reputation for his recording instruments, including the highest quality mercury and aneroid barometers.
-During the late Victorian era, the company became renowned as one of the best clockmakers in England, receiving an Honorary Diploma for craftsmanship in 1888.
-Over 150 years later, Comitti remains a family-owned brand, now run by the fifth generation, faithful to Onorato Comitti’s principles, and maintaining an international reputation for luxury clocks in the finest traditions of English watchmaking.
+During the late Victorian period, the company became renowned as one of the best clockmakers in England, receiving an Honorary Diploma for craftsmanship in 1888.
+Over 150 years later, Comitti remains a family-owned brand, run by the fifth generation, faithful to Onorato Comitti’s principles, and continuing to uphold its international reputation in the field of luxury clocks in the finest traditions of English watchmaking.

-Georgia-style craftsmanship and skills of master artisans, such as veneer cutters and inlay makers, have been employed using exotic woods sourced worldwide to create and embellish the visible areas of the finest clock cabinets.
-Longcase clocks produced by Comitti today reflect all the skills and traditions of the bygone era.
+Georgia-style craftsmanship and skills of master artisans, such as veneer cutters and inlay makers, have been employed using exotic woods sourced worldwide to create and decorate the visible areas of the finest clock cabinets.
+The long clock cases produced by Comitti today reflect all the skills and traditions of the bygone era.
 The highest quality seasoned solid hardwoods and exquisite veneers have been selected for their natural beauty.
 Veneers are cut, joined, inlaid with inlay work, and assembled by hand, making each piece unique.

-Hand-polishing processes are used to enhance the natural beauty of the cabinet.
+The process of hand-polishing using French techniques enhances the natural beauty of the cabinet.
 The pores of the wooden surfaces are filled and sanded with fine papers to create a smooth base before applying lacquers.
-Finally, the surface is polished and waxed with beeswax to achieve a rich, natural patina.
+Finally, the surface is buffed and waxed with beeswax to achieve a rich, natural patina.
 The long clock produced by Comitti is a work of art, a heritage piece that will be treasured by future generations.

 Products made using inlay techniques

-Inlay is an art form traceable back to early Egyptian and Assyrian craftsmen and is essentially decoration created by forming patterns or images from veneers of wood or other materials.
-The zenith of inlay art occurred between the late 17th and early 18th centuries, when craftsmanship reached the status of high art through royal patronage in France.
+Inlay is an art form that can be traced back to early Egyptian and Assyrian craftsmen and is essentially decoration created by forming patterns or images from veneers of wood or other materials.
+The zenith of inlay art occurred between the 17th and 18th centuries, when craftsmanship reached the status of high art thanks to royal patronage in France.

 The arrival of William of Orange with his wife Mary and their court in 1689 sparked the fashion for this highly decorative craft in England.
-It directly influenced furniture designers, especially for longcase clocks.
+It had a direct influence on furniture designers, especially on Longcase clock cabinets.
 For the first time, home furnishings became aspirational, driven by fashion and the highest standards of design inspired by technical education and classical architecture.
-Comitti artisans continue to produce inlay work to these high standards using traditional techniques and noble, rare woods.
+Comitti artisans continue to produce inlay work according to these high standards, using traditional techniques and noble, rare woods.
 The time required to create these intricate panels is measured in days, and each piece is unique.

 What does the invention of navigation have in common with Comitti clocks?

-For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer, the most precise timekeeping device ever created, which, importantly, would keep accurate time aboard a ship in extreme temperatures, humidity, and conditions.
+For many years, John Harrison, a self-taught English clockmaker, invented the marine chronometer, the most accurate timekeeping device ever created, which, importantly, would keep precise time onboard a ship in extreme temperatures, humidity, and conditions.
 The Comitti Navigator is a tribute to the skill, ingenuity, and perseverance of one man who changed the course of history.

 Manufacturer information